appintheair/aita-track-flight-scheme/README.md

 ## Android Implementation ##

-Params is the same, implementation and design guidelines are different.
+Params is the same, implementation and design guidelines are quite the same.

 ### Example usage ###
 ```
 #!java

+Uri.Builder builder = new Uri.Builder();
+builder.scheme("appintheair");
+builder.path("trip");
+builder.appendQueryParameter("param_1", "value_1");
 Intent intent = new Intent();
-intent.setData(Uri.parse("appintheair://trip"));
+intent.setData(builder.build());
 intent.setAction(Intent.ACTION_VIEW);
-intent.putExtra("param_1", "value_1");
 startActivity(intent);
 ```

 ## Note on Deeplinks ##
-Before presenting "Track Flight" button in your UI you probably should check if App in the Air is installed on the current device using `UIApplication.sharedApplication().canOpenURL(url)` call for iOS and $$$TBD$$$ for Android.
+Before presenting "Track Flight" button in your UI you probably should check if App in the Air is installed on the current device using `UIApplication.sharedApplication().canOpenURL(url)` call for iOS.
+For Android the safest way would be to handle exception when you call 'startActivity(intent);'.

 If App in the Air is not installed on the device, you can generate a url which will lead the user to the store and then to the newly installed app keeping parameters in mind (so the user will have a trip added after 'clean' install).